brentvollebregt/nitratine.net/posts/issues-when-using-auto-py-to-exe/post.md

 Under this is the advanced tab which holds all PyInstallers extra flags as well as where to save the project and setting the maximum recursion depth.
 Here are a few flags/options that can help with things:

-- **Enable Recursion Limit**: If a RecursionError occurs, try using this to set the depth to 5000.
-- **-n**: The name of the output folder/executable
+- **--name**: The name of the output folder/executable
 - **--hidden-import**: If the executable says a module is missing, make sure you have it installed and add it here; you can separate multiple modules by a comma.
 - **--debug**: Set this to `all` to help make debugging a lot easier

-- **Extra Command Data**: If you want to manually add arguments, paste them in this input.
+The last tab is for auto-py-to-exe specific settings:

+- **Output Directory**: The directory that the output of the application is put into.
+- **Increase Recursion Limit**: If a RecursionError occurs, make sure this is enabled to set the depth to 5000.
+- **Manual Argument Input**: A simple input to manually add to the current command.

 The "Current Command" section tells you what would be called if you wanted to execute this in a terminal and the convert button is under this.
 After the conversion, you can clear the output or open the output folder where the executable/package was saved.